anantapantulasa/book_notes/Originating from what my brother said good poker playing was.md

 (note to self, think about whether this is actually second-order thinking...)

 One might say that the distinction between thinking and decision making is key (not sure if this is true, just trying to prove things for fun).
 I am not convinced it is essential to fully differentiate them.
 Allow me to attempt to prove this: Thinking -> decision making is true because thoughts precede decisions.
 Decision making -> thinking is a bit more complex.
 Decision making is a subset of thinking that has led to action, meaning a tangible change in one's metal framework, which informs similar thinking.

+An interesting example of "second-order thinking" is the bat and ball question.